franzson/autocoder_external/README.md

 The external only runs on Max/MSP 8.2 or newer on a Mac.

+For more details on the AI and its architecture, please see [here](https://github.com/franzson/autocoder).

+## INSTALLATION

 To install the external, download and unzip [this file](https://github.com/franzson/autocoder_external/raw/main/external/autocoder.zip).

 Open terminal and navigate to where the file unzipped: